New Op Ed The Decline Was a Beginning. Here Is What We Should Do Next. →

 A Practitioner's Framework

-A guide for counselors, clinicians, and recovery professionals — translating The InBetween framework into practical tools for supporting clients through addiction, recovery, and identity work.
+A guide for counselors, clinicians, and recovery professionals.
+It translates the InBetween framework into practical tools for supporting clients through addiction, recovery, and identity work.

 In Development